netobserv/network-observability-operator/config/descriptions/upstream.md

 - Kafka (`spec.deploymentModel: KAFKA` and `spec.kafka`): when enabled, integrates the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
 Kafka can provide better scalability, resiliency and high availability ([view more details](https://www.redhat.com/en/topics/integration/what-is-apache-kafka)).
 Assumes Kafka is already deployed and a topic is created.

 - Exporters (`spec.exporters`) an optional list of exporters to which to send enriched flows.
 KAFKA and IPFIX exporters are supported.
-This allows you to define any custom storage or processing that can read from Kafka or using the IPFIX standard.
+This allows you to define any custom storage or processing that can read from Kafka or use the IPFIX standard.

 ## Further reading